 - cleaning costs, but only if you have a dedicated home office

-To help you compare the methods, the ATO has working from home expenses guidance on their website.
+To help you compare the methods, the ATO has working-from-home expenses guidance on their website.

-SEE ALSO: Tax Return Tips to Get the Most Out of Your Return in 2024
+SEE ALSO: Tax Return Tips to Get the Most Out of Your Return

-Calculating Expenses That Cost More Than $300
+How to Calculate Expenses That Cost More Than $300

 Equipment costs can be complex to calculate so ask a registered tax professional to help or use the calculators on the ATO website.